gouravmahapatra/pymiedap/README.md

 If you want to use this code in a scientific publication, it would be appreciated if you cite us:
-* PyMieDAP: a Python-Fortran tool for computing fluxes and polarization signals of (exo)planets.
+* Rossi, L., Berzosa-Molina, J., Stam, D. M., _PyMieDAP: a Python-Fortran tool for computing fluxes and polarization signals of (exo)planets_.
 Accepted for publication in A&A.
   [It is already on arXiv](https://arxiv.org/abs/1804.08357)

 ## References